 - Skills to teach healthy eating habits and support behavior change.

 - Experience facilitating a peer support group.

-- The ability to coach groups through FEAST’s 12 and 16-week nutrition education and wellness program in your community.
+- The ability to coach groups through FEAST’s 16-week nutrition education and wellness program in your community.

 - Increased communication and listening skills.